1991–92 Wimbledon F.C. season

 During the 1991–92 English football season, Wimbledon competed in the Football League First Division.
 They finished the season 13th in the First Division and secured a place in the new FA Premier League for the 1992–93 season.

 Season summary

 Wimbledon had three different managers during this season.
 The season began with Ray Harford as manager, but Harford resigned on 7 October 1991.
 He was succeeded by Peter Withe, who was in charge for just over three months before being replaced by Joe Kinnear on 19 January 1992.

+Wimbledon had fallen from the top half of the First Division into the relegation battle after winning just one league game in three months under Withe, but their improved form under Kinnear ensured that their survival was achieved with several matches remaining, meaning that Wimbledon would be one of the 22 elite clubs making up the founder members of the new FA Premier League.

+It was also Wimbledon’s first season as tenants of Crystal Palace at Selhurst Park, having moved out of Plough Lane with the intention of later returning to the London Borough of Merton once a site could be found to build a new stadium suitable to host top flight football.